Dadaab: Security

 Refugees at the UNHCR centre are not protected by the Government of Kenya (GOK).
 This has contributed to dangerous living conditions and outbreaks of violence.
 Because they are not protected under the law and are unable to possess a Kenyan national identification card, refugees are constantly at risk for arrest.
 Additionally, the Kenyan government screens ethnic Somalis and Ethiopians separately from other residents due to their different physical characteristics.
 A special category in local police documents is earmarked for "Kenyan-Somalis".

 While all refugees at the camp are at risk of violence, the UNHCR and CARE have identified women and children as being particularly vulnerable.
 They have created a department called 'Vulnerable Women and Children' (VWC) to tackle the issues surrounding violence against these populations.
 As of August 2015, 60% of Dadaab's total population is under the age of 18, and there are equal numbers of men and women, so women and children make up a significant portion of the camps' demographics.
 Specifically, the VWC department has identified orphans, widows, divorcees, rape victims and the disabled as the most vulnerable among all women and children.
 They offer counselling, additional food rations and supplies, and advice on how to earn an income and be financially self-sufficient.
-However, the effectiveness of these efforts has been questioned, and following an analysis by Dr. Aubone at St. Mary's University, more research and data is required to identify the best ways to prevent gender-based violence at the complex.
+However, the effectiveness of these efforts has been questioned, with more research and data being required to identify the best ways to prevent gender-based violence at the complex.